HOME WISE Uranium Project > Mining & Milling > Issues >

 The license renewal was issued, although the tailings disposal in the former Deilmann open pit suffers from periodic sloughing of the pit sidewalls.
 One million cubic meters of sand have already slumped into the tailings, and another half a million cubic meters potentially may follow.
 This sloughing not only decreases the capacity of the tailings disposal facility, it moreover distorts the performance of the facility in the long term which is based on the impermeability of the tailings.
 With the sand contents increased from sloughing, the permeability of the deposited tailings mass will rise and give way to increased groundwater circulation through the tailings and thus to increased contaminant mobilization.
 Cameco maintains, however, that preliminary calculations had shown that the permeability increase would only be minor and would not adversely impact the performance of the facility.

-> Download CNSC Notice of Public Hearing external link (PDF)
+> Download CNSC Notice of Public Hearing (PDF)

-> Download July 8, 2004 Updated Public Hearings Agenda external link (PDF)
+> Download July 8, 2004 Updated Public Hearings Agenda (PDF)

 Cameco seeking approval for recycling of wastes from Blind River and Port Hope nuclear fuel facilities at Key Lake mill